Cornish nationalism: Distinct cultural, national or ethnic identity

 In 2001, campaigners prevailed upon the UK census to count Cornish ethnicity as a write-in option on the national census, although there was no separate Cornish tick box.
 In 2004 school children in Cornwall could also record their ethnicity as Cornish on the schools census.

 In 2004, a campaign was started to field a Cornish national team in the 2006 Commonwealth Games.
 However, in 2006, the Commonwealth Games Federation stated that "Cornwall is no more than an English county".

 The concept that the Cornish are a separate ethnicity is based on the Celtic origin and language of the Cornish, making them an ethnic minority distinct from people in the rest of England.

-In 2011, an e-petition directed at Westminster was launched.

-"This petition calls for signatures to raise the issue of the "Cornish Identity" in Parliament and aims to have Cornwall recognised as a National Minority.."
-This petition has now closed, it received 851 signatures, (99,149 less than the 100,000 needed for the matter to be considered for debate in the House of Commons.)

 In September 2011, George Eustice, Conservative Member of Parliament for Camborne and Redruth, argued that Cornwall's heritage should be administered by a Cornish organisation rather than English Heritage.

 On 24 April 2014 the Chief Secretary to the Treasury, Danny Alexander, announced that the Cornish people had been granted minority status under the Council of Europe's framework for the protection of national minorities, the Framework Convention for the Protection of National Minorities.

+On 5 March 2025, the UK Prime Minister, Sir Keir Starmer, was asked by Cornish MP Perran Moon to confirm the government’s commitment to national minority status for Cornwall.
+Starmer replied "We do recognise Cornish national minority status, not just the proud language, the history and the culture of Cornwall, but its bright future".